-I’m Ali Mischke, and I’m a Board Certified Structural Integrator and a Registered Yoga Teacher.
+I’m Ali Mischke, a Board Certified Structural Integrator and a Registered Yoga Teacher.

 I hold a BA from Brown University, where I studied linguistic anthropology and completed the first four years of the Program in Liberal Medical Education (PLME).
 A year off before medical school turned into 12 years as a user experience designer in the world of tech startups.
-Although I decided not to pursue medicine, I maintained a strong desire to study and heal the mind-body.
+Although I decided not to pursue medicine, I maintained a strong desire to study the mind-body and facilitate health.

 I practice Structural Integration in North Cambridge.